 In the Toray Agreement, the Company has identified one bundled performance obligation which includes the license rights, research and development services and services associated with participation on a joint steering committee.
+The transaction price includes the \$1.5 million allocated from the Series T convertible preferred stock and \$1.8 million of estimated variable consideration related to compensation for research and development services at the agreed upon full-time employee rate and third-party costs.
 Collaboration revenue is recognized over time proportionate to the costs that the Company has incurred to perform the services using an input method as a measure of progress towards satisfying the performance obligation, which is based on project hours.
 Amounts are billed based on estimated variable consideration in the quarter ahead of performance and are trued up on the subsequent quarter's invoice following the work performed.
 The cumulative effect of revisions to estimated hours to complete the Company's performance obligation will be recorded in the period in which changes are identified and amounts can be reasonably estimated.
-Deferred revenue allocated to the unsatisfied performance obligation is recorded as a contract liability on the balance sheet and will be recognized over time as the services are performed.
-As of December 31, 2022, and 2021, contract liability totaling \$1.5 million at each period-end were recorded in deferred revenue in long-term liabilities on the balance sheet due to the ongoing reevaluation of the research plan and the continued assessment of program development by both parties.
-The outcome of this reevaluation may impact the scope and timing of such services.
+Deferred revenue allocated to the unsatisfied performance obligation is recorded as a contract liability on the balance sheet and will be recorded in deferred revenue with \$0.5 million in current liabilities and \$1.0 million in non-current liabilities on the balance sheet based on the forecasted periods of performance.

+The Company recorded zero revenue during the years ended December 31, 2023 and 2022.
 The Toray Agreement includes both fixed and variable consideration.
 Under the Toray Agreement, the Company will be compensated for early-stage development and manufacturing activities based on agreed full-time equivalent rates and actual out of pocket costs incurred through the completion of the first Phase 1 clinical trial for the lead product candidate and Toray is entitled to reimbursement for 50% of such development costs from the Company's share of revenues collected from the sale or licensing of collaboration products.
 Although the legal term of the agreement is until collaboration products are no longer sold in the territories covered under the agreement, the parties have present enforceable rights and obligations through the end of the first Phase 1 clinical trial, after which both parties can opt out of continued development under the agreement.
 As such, the accounting term of the Toray Agreement was considered to terminate upon completion of the first Phase 1 clinical trial.
-After the conclusion of the first Phase 1 clinical trial, the parties will share equally all costs of development activities necessary for obtaining regulatory approval of collaboration products in the indications in the territories covered under the agreement, unless either party elects to opt out of its co-funding obligations or reduce them by half, which election can be on a region-by-region basis or for the territories covered under the agreement as a whole.
+After the conclusion of the first Phase 1 clinical trial, the parties of development activities necessary for obtaining regulatory approval of collaboration products in the indications in the territories covered under the agreement as a whole.
 Such optional additional items which will be accounted for as contract modifications when development advances past certain milestones and the parties both exercise their opt-in rights.